-Due to the fact that the Shinnecock Nation is the only Federally Recognized tribe on Long Island, accompanied by the State recognized tribe, the Unkechaug Nation, they regularly take up the duty to preserve and protect the burial sites of the other indigenous communities on the Island that do not hold the same status.
+Due to the fact that the Shinnecock Nation is the only Federally Recognized tribe with lands on Long Island, accompanied by the State recognized tribe, the Unkechaug Nation, they regularly take up the duty to preserve and protect the burial sites of the other indigenous communities on the Island that do not hold the same status.

 The GPWS has worked diligently with State and Town officials when remains are uncovered.
 Their ultimate goal when this happens is for the land to be purchased and the remains to be returned to the site from which they came.
 When this is not possible the GPWS seeks to rebury the remains as close to the original site as possible.